Skip to content

 • Any other error where it is imperative that all readers and downstream vendors have the updated version.

-A retraction is a notification of invalid results and will be considered if:
+A retraction is a notification of invalid results and/or conclusions and will be considered if:

-• Editors have clear evidence that the findings are unreliable (and may invalidate the conclusions of the paper), either as a result of misconduct (e.g. data fabrication) or honest error (e.g. miscalculation or experimental error)
+• Editors have clear evidence that the findings are unreliable (and may invalidate the conclusions of the paper), either because of misconduct (e.g., data fabrication or falsification) or honest error (e.g., miscalculation or experimental error)

 • the findings have previously been published elsewhere without proper cross-referencing, permission or justification (i.e. cases of redundant publication)